bcaffo/LittleInferenceBook/manuscript/10_pvalues.md

 in favor of the alternative hypothesis.
 The formal definition is:

-A **P-value** is the probability of observing data as or more extreme in favor of the alternative that was actually obtained, where the probability is calculated assuming that the null hypothesis is true.
+A **P-value** is the probability of observing data as or more extreme in favor of the alternative than was actually obtained, where the probability is calculated assuming that the null hypothesis is true.